 A North Dakota criminal history record check is a search of confidential law enforcement databases, cross-referencing by the person’s name, date of birth, social security number and other specific identifiers (including fingerprints).
 The extensive cross-referencing ensures that the result relates only to that person, even if the person has used several names or there are other individuals with the same name.
 Pursuant to the North Dakota Century Code, only the ND Bureau of Criminal Investigation (BCI) can supply a Criminal History Record Check.

-Once an application for ND dental or dental hygiene license and license fee have been received by the North Dakota State Board of Dental Examiners, two traditional ink fingerprint cards and instructions are mailed to the applicant.
-Delaying the fingerprinting process may delay your license.
+The background check forms are below and can be submitted once an application for dental or dental hygiene license and license fee have been received by the Board.
+Delaying the fingerprinting process may delay the Board's ability to review your application and issue your license.

 Mail the fully completed cards and forms, along with your fee as instructed on the card to:

 NDSBDEYour FBI Identification Record may reflect instances in which you were arrested and fingerprinted.
-You may obtain and challenge your FBI identification record.
-Information that is produced on the FBI Identification Record matched to fingerprint submissions and not reported to the Board, delays the licensure process.
-The Board cannot provide the record, the practitioner must obtain the record directly from the Federal Bureau of Investigation.
+You may obtain and challenge your FBI Identification Record.
+An applicant seeking a copy of their FBI Identification Record must request it directly from the Federal Bureau of Investigation, and not from the Board.

 Ø I didn’t think I had to mention the DUI because I paid all of the fines.